dadap/pigdo/README.md

 Missing features include, but are not limited to:

-* The MD5 checksums of downloaded parts are not verified after downloading, and the MD5 checksum of reconstructed files are not verified after reconstruction.
 * Support for gzip-compressed .jigdo files is not implemented yet.
 * Several features documented as being part of the .jigdo file format are not handled correctly; for example, quoting and character escapes and comments,